noahp/arm_20to10/README.md

 arm_20to10
 =====
-20-pin to 10-pin ARM JTAG/SWD adapter.
+20-pin to 10-pin ARM JTAG/SWD adapter, with toggle-able 3.3v LDO
+to power the target (jlink can output 5.0v on pin 19 of the arm 20-pin connector).

 pcb render
 =====